Guidelines Subject to Change

 - Do not travel or participate in a volunteer vacation if you are sick with or tested positive for COVID-19, were recently exposed (within 14 days) to someone with COVID-19 (even if you don’t have symptoms), or just don’t feel well (see symptoms above).

 - We encourage travel with as few stops along the way as possible.
-We will not be offering airport pickups for any trips unless social distancing within the vehicle can be provided.

 - Practice social distancing, mask-wearing, and proper personal hygiene (hand washing) for your entire trip.
 Whenever possible along the way, eat outside, in the car, or in the hotel room.